Vexed01/vex-bounties/README.md

 # vex-bounties
-A place for where my public Cog Board bounties are located.
+A place where my public Cog Board bounties are located.
 NO SUPPORT unless you are the requester.